CianGallagher/pands-project/README.md

 <h2>Summary</h2>

-The Iris data set is a classical data set used in machine learning, popularised by Ronald A. Fisher in 1936.
-It is sometimes referred to as the Anderson's dataset as it was botanist Edgar Anderson who originally collected the data.
+The Iris data set is a classical data set used in data science, popularised by Ronald A. Fisher in 1936.
+The Iris data set is derived from observations made by botanist Edgar Anderson for his seminal paper 'The Species Problem In Iris'.
+This paper appears from pages 457-509 in volume 23 of the Annals of the Missouri Botanical Garden 1936[1](#The Species Problem In Iris - http://biostor.org/reference/11559).
+The goal of Andersons' original paper in simple terms was to investigate and distinguish between similarly structured Iris species.

 It includes 150 records of iris flowers with four features:

 - sepal length in centimetres.